Deafness in Denmark: Danish Deaf Youth Association

 The Danish Deaf Youth Association, or Danske Døves Ungdomsforbund (DDU), operates mostly as a subsidiary of the Danish Deaf Association.
 It was formed within the DDL in 1969 and was independently recognized in 1994.

 Danish Deaf Sports Association

 The Danish Deaf Sports Association [Dansk Døve-Idrætsforbund (DDI)] originated in 1922 and exists under the Danish Sports Association.
 It provides access to sports at any level—from grassroots to internationally competitive—to those who are hearing-impaired.

 Center for Sign Language / Center for the Deaf

 The Danish Center for Sign Language (Center for Tegnsprog), also called the Center for the Deaf (CFD), was established in 1972, and has gone by several different names throughout its years, including the Center for Total Communication of the Deaf (Døves Center for Total Kommunikation).
-The CFD is a nonprofit organization and the most extensive of its kind for hearing impaired people in Denmark.
+The CFD is a nonprofit organization and the most extensive of its kind for people with hearing disabilities in Denmark.
 It provides support for housing, job seeking, and mental health services, with special consideration for those with further impairments.
 All staff are trained in sign language.